cloud66/help-old/_posts/how-to/2013-09-26-ssl-termination-on-load-balancers.md

 ---
 layout: post
+template: two-col
 title:  "Add a SSL certificate on a load balancer"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: It is really easy to add SSL termination to your load balancers.
 ---

-<p class="lead">It is really easy to add SSL termination to your load balancers.</p>

 ## Using AWS